ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Evolution of Project Decisions

+- Implemented shield power-up and enemy drop system:
+  - Added PowerUp entity with states (active, collected, inactive)
+  - Implemented 20% chance for enemies to drop shield power-up when destroyed
+  - Initially set power-ups to fall at half the enemy's speed, but adjusted to match enemy speed for better gameplay balance
+  - Created shield visuals with three strength levels using shield1, shield2, and shield3 textures
+  - Implemented shield health system that depletes by 1/3 with each hit
+  - Added shield activation sound effect using powerUp_001.ogg
+  - Enhanced player's takeDamage method to check for shields first before reducing health
+  - Added collision detection between player and power-ups
+  - This implementation fully satisfies the requirements specified in the original spec
 - Extracted SideQuest framework from game code:
   - Originally had game engine components mixed with game-specific code
   - Identified reusable patterns and components that could form a separate framework